stackforge/fuel-docs/pages/install-guide/0010-prerequisites.rst

 Prerequisites
 ===========================

-The amount of hardware depends on your deployment requirements.
+The amount of hardware needed depends on your deployment requirements.
 When you plan your OpenStack environment, consider the following:

 * **CPU**